aryaman00/aryaman00/README.md

 <h1 align='center'>  Aryaman👋</h1>
-###Computer Science student ready for responsibilities in field of Data Science and Analytics
+### Computer science student ready for responsibilities in field of Data Science and Analytics

 <!--
 **aryaman00/aryaman00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.